-Pear hosted its invite-only demo day online year; here’s what you might have missed – TechCrunch
+Pear hosted its invite-only demo day online this year; here’s what you might have missed – TechCrunch

 Founders: Tina Beilinson (CEO), Julia Cole (COO), Sophia Richter (CPO)

 The pitch: June is a digital health company focused on maternal health, with community at the core.
-Like a Livongo for diabetes management, June combines the latest research around shared appointments, peer-to-peer support and cognitive behavioral therapy to improve outcomes and lower costs, including through weekly programs and social networks that encourage peer-to-peer support.
+Like a Livongo for diabetes management, June combines the latest research around shared appointments, peer-to-peer support and cognitive behavioral therapy to improve outcomes and lower costs, including through weekly programs.

 13.)
 Wagr

-What it does: Challenge anyone to a friendly bet.
+What it does: Challenge anyone to a friendly bet

 Website: wagr.us